dermotte/LIRE/README.md

 Nightly builds are available at http://www.itec.uni-klu.ac.at/~mlux/lire-release/lire-nightly.zip

 ## Getting Started ##
-The developer documentation & blog are currently hosted on http://www.semanticmetadata.net/wiki/.
+The developer documentation & blog are currently hosted [here in the repo](https://github.com/dermotte/LIRE/blob/master/src/main/docs/developer-docs/docs/index.md).
 In the developer docs common tasks are described, so take a look there if you are starting to use LIRE.

 If you are very new to Lire and just want to try out the image search functionality I recommend to start with _LireDemo_, a GUI application which lets you index and search your own photos.
 If you want to integrate search functions in your software, then take a look at _Lire-SimpleApplication_, which shows you the most straightforward way to use Lire.
 Both are available in the Downloads section.
 Small tutorials are available for creating an index and searching images in the wiki at http://www.semanticmetadata.net/wiki/.